Folling/granite/README.md

 # Support
 I have a fulltime job and can only afford so much time for alloy.
 If you would like to change that in the future consider donating to the project (note: Donating link will follow, alloy isn't worth donating yet).
 I also appreciate feedback (next to constructive criticism) so feel free to email me at coding@folling.de.

+# Naming
+Persistence is a hard, rocky bottom, that everything else builds upon.
+What would an application be without data?
+Granite is usually associated with hardness and also fit the overall theme of names very well.